- 1. Legal requirements

 2. Having an accessible site can help you meet other requirements

-Alternatives to printed information (required by 2017; recommended now)
+Alternatives to printed information

 - Target those accessible formats which may be most needed by clients, with others to be provided within a reasonable timeframe.